ono-midori/ono-midori.github.io/techs/clickhouse.md

 ClickHouse is a column-oriented database management system (DBMS) for online analytical processing of queries (OLAP).
 In a column-oriented DMBS, the values from different columns are stored separately, and data from the same column is stored together.

-### Distinctive Featires of ClickHouse
+### Distinctive Features of ClickHouse

 - True Column-Oriented Database Management System.
 In such DBMS, no extra data is stored with the values.
 Among other things, this means that constant-length values must be supported, to avoid storing their length "number" next to the values. (定长数据结构).
 - Data Compression.
 Data compression does play a key role in achieving excellent performance.
-In addition to effecient general-purpose compression codecs with different trade-offs between disk space and CPU consumption, ClickHouse provides specialized codecs for specific kinds of data.
+In addition to efficient general-purpose compression codecs with different trade-offs between disk space and CPU consumption, ClickHouse provides specialized codecs for specific kinds of data.
 - Disk Storage of Data.
 Keeping data physically sorted by primary key makes it possible to extract data for its specific values or value ranges with low latency, less than a few dozen milliseconds.
 ClickHouse is designed to work on regular hard drives.
-- Paralle Processing on Multiple Cores.
+- Parallel Processing on Multiple Cores.
 Large queries are parallelized naturally, taking all the necessary resources available on the current server.
 - Vector Computation Engine.
 Data is not only stored by columns but is processed by vectors (parts of columns), which allows achieving high CPU efficiency.

 ## Table Engines

-The table engin determines:
+The table engine determines:
 - How and where data is stored, where to write it to, and where to read it from
 - Concurrent data access
 - Use of indexes